A slightly larger bodied woman runs along a winding path with ups and downs

 View all responses caret icon

-Finally, I realized that I needed to do better to keep up with my small children and stay alive long enough to see them grown.
-I had not yet developed the health troubles that come with obesity but when pre-diabetes was mentioned during one health visit, I realized that other health issues were not far behind.
+Finally, the realization hit that I needed to do better to keep up with my small children and stay alive long enough to see them grown.
+While I had not yet developed major health complications, the mention of pre-diabetes during one health visit made me realize that other health issues were not far behind.

-Because of my size I already had physical limitations.
+Physical limitations were already a daily reality because of my size.
 My knees hurt, I had back problems, and I would run out of steam quickly.
-Imagine chasing after 2 very young kids on your own with these problems.
-It was a challenge and I got tired of it.
+Imagine chasing after two very young kids on your own with these problems.
+It was a challenge, and I was tired of it.

-Working with my doctor, we began to try and get some weight off me.
-I worked on what I put into my body and made diet changes.
-I also started on some weight loss medication prescribed by my physician.
-I managed to drop about 30 pounds but was never able to drop more than that despite adding in exercise and thyroid medications.
-I kept yo-yoing with my weight despite all the changes made.
+Working with my doctor, we began to set health goals to lose some weight.
+I focused on what was being put into my body and made significant diet changes.
+My physician also prescribed some weight loss medication.
+Although I managed to drop about 30 pounds, I was never able to lose more than that, despite adding in exercise and thyroid medications.
+My weight continued yo-yoing despite all the changes made.

-At this time in my life, I had a full-time job that had excellent insurance, so I began to ask questions about potential weight loss surgeries and see what options I have available to me.
-Several of my colleagues had different procedures and had wonderful results - they were very happy with the decisions they had made.
-So, I discussed this with my primary care physician.
-They agreed with me that it would likely be the best option for me to reach the goals I had.
+At this time in my life, I held a full-time job with excellent insurance, so I began to ask questions about potential weight loss surgeries.
+Several colleagues had undergone different procedures with wonderful results.
+After discussing ths with my primary care physician, they agreed that it would likely be the best option for achieving my goals.

-I found a surgeon that I liked nearby and began the process to have the gastric sleeve done.
-It took several months to go through the process as they wanted to ensure that I was not only physically ready for the change but that I was mentally as well.
-Once it was all said and done, we had a date for surgery scheduled.
-I waited until after the holidays and had my surgery on December 29th, 2014.
+I found a local surgeon that I liked nearby and began the process for a gastric sleeve procedure.
+The evaluation took several months, as the team wanted to ensure that I was both physically and mentally ready for the change.
+Once it was all said and done, we scheduled surgery for December 29, 2014.

 Having the gastric sleeve was the best decision I ever made.
-I might not have reached the goal weight that my surgeon had for me, but I still managed to lose 120 pounds and I’ve kept off 100 pounds now for almost 10 years.
-I’ve since had 3 more children and I couldn’t imagine being able to keep up with any of my kids (teens and toddlers) if I hadn’t made that choice 10 years ago.
+While I might not have reached the exact goal weight my surgeon had set, I still managed to lose 120 pounds.
+Remarkably, I’ve kept off 100 pounds now for almost 10 years.
+I’ve since had three more children and I couldn’t imagine being able to keep up with any of them—teens and toddlers—if I hadn’t made that choice 10 years ago.

-My weight journey has been a roller coaster, and while I’m content with where I am these days I know that I could be making better decisions again.
+My obesity journey has been a roller coaster.
+While content with where I am these days, I recognize that making better decisions is a lifelong process.
 Weight can and will always fluctuate.
-I hope my experiences can help guide you to find your happy place with weight.
-Whether that is you becoming happy with where you are at, finding potential solutions, or helping get you over a hurdle that you might be facing about your weight.
+My hope is that these experiences can help guide you to find your own happy place.
+Whether that is you becoming happy with where you are, finding solutions, or overcoming a hurdle you might be facing about your weight, please know you aren't alone.

-I’m hoping that you, dear reader, will join me to walk this path together.
-You are not alone.
-You have me.
+I hope that you, dear reader, will join me on this path.
 I will be your cheerleader for whatever goals you have in mind.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Obesity.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.